 International & Domestic Fees

-The breakdown of tuition fees, including projected costs for future years can be found in the respective pages below:
+The breakdown of tuition fees, including projected costs for future years, can be found on the respective pages below:

 Deposit

-Accepted applicants are required to submit a deposit signifying their acceptance of UBC’s offer by the date specified in the University’s directions on when registration open dates are to commence.
-Successful applicants will receive detailed instructions soon after their initial offer of enrolment.
-This deposit is non-refundable and will be applied towards the tuition for the session for which the student has been accepted.
+Accepted applicants are required to submit a deposit signifying their acceptance of UBC’s offer by the date specified in the university’s directions on when registration open dates are to commence.
+Successful applicants will receive detailed instructions soon after their initial offer of enrollment.
+To accept the offer of admission a non-refundable deposit of $1,000.00 will be required.
+This non-refundable deposit will be applied towards the tuition for the session for which the student has been accepted.

 Financial Assistance

-Information on awards and financial aid available to eligible UBC students may be obtained by visiting students.ubc.ca/enrolment/finances or contacting them at:
+For information on paying for your education, awards and financial aid available to eligible UBC students, visit students.ubc.ca/enrolment/finances or contact:

 UBC Enrolment Services